 While the delivery of such courses is different depending upon campus or online, the content is the same.
 The online program is two calendar years unless the applicant has mortuary credits or can show proficiency by testing out (see transfer of credit policy).
 This does not apply to the co-requisites, see the co-requisite policy.
-All students must take the courses in the following order and modules cannot be combined.

-Sequence of Courses for Embalming and Funeral Directing Dp Diploma Program/distance and Associate in Specialized Technology/Distance
+Courses Sequence for Embalming and Funeral Directing Diploma Program/Distance and Associate in Specialized Technology/Distance